«

 Makes 1 big, glorious bowl of the fluffy stuff

-1) Melt the jelly with half the amount of jelly recommended on the packet, allow to cool at room temperature for 30 min.
+- Melt the jelly with half the amount of water recommended on the packet, allow to cool at room temperature for 30 min.

-2) Using an electric whisk, whisk the condensed milk until it has tripled in size.
+- Using an electric whisk, whisk the evaporated milk until it has tripled in size.
 While continuing to whisk gradually add the jelly.
 Whisk for a further 30 seconds then pour into a bowl.
 Put in the fridge to set.

 Jelly fluff!
 It is impossible to resist anything with a name like that!